While the housing market has undoubtedly slowed in the past year, prices in many areas are still elevated after the strong run-up over 2020 to 2022.

 Could you owe capital gains tax on your home?

-Some people may be surprised to learn that it's even possible to owe capital gains tax on their home.
-That's because there's an exclusion on gains from the sale of a primary residence, which generally lets sellers exclude up to $250,000 in gains from their income (or $500,000 for certain married taxpayers filing a joint return and certain surviving spouses).1
+There's an exclusion on gains from the sale of a primary residence, which generally lets sellers exclude up to $250,000 in gains from their income (or $500,000 for certain married taxpayers filing a joint return and certain surviving spouses).1

-The exclusion is intended to apply to the home you live in, not investment properties, so to qualify for it you must meet the IRS's ownership and use tests.
-The exclusion rule generally allows a taxpayer to exclude from gross income gain realized from the sale or exchange of property if, during the 5-year period ending on the date of the sale or exchange, the property has been owned and used by the taxpayer as the taxpayer's principal residence for a period totaling 2 or more years.
+The exclusion is intended to apply to the home you live in, not investment properties.
+To qualify for it you must meet the IRS's ownership and use tests.
+The exclusion rule generally allows a taxpayer to exclude from gross income gain realized from the sale or exchange of property if, during the 5-year period ending on the date of the sale or exchange, the property has been owned and used by the taxpayer as their principal residence for a period totaling 2 or more years.
 The exclusion is allowed each time a taxpayer meets the eligibility requirements, but generally no more often than once every 2 years.3 There are no income limitations, and an owner may rent or use the property as a non-primary residence following the period of primary residency without consequence up to the end of the 5-year period, and still claim the exclusion.

 How much capital gains tax could you owe?